tejasnikumbh/viewings_service/README.md

      ]
     ```

    - POST
   	No parameters necessary, Can directly send a POST request to URL with a JSON body as follows

   	* Stretch Goal - Check if the viewing time clashes with another booked viewing at same place *

   	- Functionality
      		- Can be used to request a viewing by a tenant
-     	- Value of status field can be 'R' only.
-Validators in place
+     	- Validations
+     		- Checks if all parameters are present and in proper format
+     		- Checks if tenant exists
+     		- Checks if office exists
+     		- If same tenant has scheduled a viewing previously, declines it and adds new viewing
     - Example

     ```javascript